pranav270-create/pranav270-create.github.io/_pages/experience.md

 ##### Sample Efficient Defect Detection
 <p style="font-size: 13px;">
 Built a full-stack implementation of real-time defect detection in manufacturing assemblies using various machine learning techniques and a robotic arm.
 Used Generative Adversarial Networks to augment a sparse dataset, then used a Convolutional Neural Network to classify images as either defective or non-defective and subsequent image processing and epipolar geometry to locate the defect in the world-frame.
 Implemented a new technique called synaptic metaplasticity so that networks trained on sequential tasks do not exhibit “catastrophic forgetting”.
-This method enables faster re-training during drift and reduces costs of retraining while preserving high performance.
-Trained a Franka robotic arm using Proximal Policy Optimization and Trust Region Policy Optimization to grasp and remove defective objects from assembly lines.
-Was able to achieve 84% system effectiveness with minimal data, and in real-time.
 </p>

-<h3 style="color: gray;"><i>Education</i></h3>
+<h3 style="color: gray;">Education</h3>

 ##### Princeton University
 <p style="font-size: 13px;">